 This happens quite often in spas with no locker room.

-Solution: Your finishing movements should quicken a little to rouse her out of her relaxed state.
+Solution: Your finishing movements should quicken a little to increase energy.
 Invite her to take a deep wakening breath and stretch (as you’re helping her sit up).
+You can use energizing essential oils to help with this too.
+Peppermint mixed with orange is good.

 Do NOT tell her to take her time getting dressed (rookie mistake).
 She’ll think you don’t have anyone after her and fix her hair and makeup in the room.
 Try this as you leave the room: “My next client is here, so I’m going to greet her while you change and I’ll wait for you at the front desk.
 You’re welcome to use the restroom (give direction) if you want to check your hair or apply makeup.”

 Let us know your thoughts on this.
-We like your comments and suggestions.
+We appreciate your comments and suggestions.

 Rikki Kusy, CEO